 - Location:

-- Option 2 - At your home: We can see home environment, and can possibly address multiple behaviors at once
+- At your home: A trainer can also come your home to see your home environment, and can possibly address multiple behaviors at once

-- With Zoom program: One live meeting per week, plus online instruction on four of the other days
+- Frequency: One live meeting per week, plus online instruction on four of the other days

-- Dog Diagnostic: First step is an assessment, which can be over Zoom or in person if your dog can tolerate a guest.
+- Dog Diagnostic: The first step is an assessment over Zoom.
 You can pay for just the assessment with no obligation to continue.

 - Veterinary collaboration: If medications are being used or considered, we can work closely with you and your vet to give our observations and help ensure they are having the desired effect.
 We can even join you at the vet if they are in our service area.